sonatype-nexus-community/nancy/README.md

 #### Persistent Nexus IQ Server Config

-Nancy lets you set the Nexus IQ Server Address, User and Token as persistent config (application and stage are generally per project so we do not let you set these globally).
+Nancy lets you set the Nexus IQ Server Address, User and Token as persistent config (application and stage are generally per project, so we do not let you set these globally).

 To set your Nexus IQ Server config run: